Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 From 8 am until 6 pm, there is a bus to Valladolid roughly every hour, with more sporadic service during the late hours.
 You can check the exact schedule on the ADO website here.

-The journey lasts a little over 2 hours and tickets start at 190 pesos ($9) if bought in advance.
+The journey to Valladolid lasts a little over 2 hours and tickets start at 190 pesos ($9) if bought in advance.

-Note that most American credit cards will NOT work for purchases online on the ADO site (don’t get me started on that … sigh!).
+Note that American credit cards may NOT work for purchases online on the ADO site (don’t get me started on that … sigh!).
 Instead, you’ll need to purchase at the ADO station itself (where, weirdly, those same credit cards are accepted).

 That stinks because sometimes the buses book up, but the good news is that usually you’ll just have to wait an hour for the next bus in that worst-case-scenario.
 If leaving on a specific bus is important to you, I suggest going to the station a few days in advance to buy your tickets, or buying at the ADO stands outside baggage claim at Cancun airport.